Carinsurance.com Insights

 Average cost of auto insurance in Missouri by coverage level

-In Missouri, the cost of car insurance can vary depending on how much coverage you purchase.
-Missouri drivers need at least the minimum insurance coverage limits of 25/50/25 to legally drive.
+In Missouri, car insurance rates can differ depending on how much coverage you choose.
+Drivers in Missouri are required by law to have minimum insurance coverage limits of 25/50/25 to drive legally.

 While liability insurance protects you from financial loss by covering legal defense and damages if you’re found responsible for causing injury or property damage to others, it doesn’t protect your vehicle or passengers.